 Third, in biblical theology, worshiping the true God wrongly is tantamount to worshiping the wrong god(s).
 (This is well illustrated when Israel creates a golden calf at the foot of Mount Sinai.
 They made an idol of the true God.
-Their idolatry was deemed the worship of false gods; hence the second commandment prohibiting idols of the true God.)
+Their idolatry was deemed the worship of false gods, thus breaking the second commandment prohibiting the making of images of the true God.)

 Fourth, in biblical theology, blasphemy is found both in denying of the true God what is true and ascribing to the true God what is false.
-Both bear false witness of God.
+Both bear false witness of God; both dishonor him.

 Now, let’s ponder these observations further concerning the question of whether Mormons, Muslims, and Christians worship the same God.

 Imagine that you and I meet and begin to describe a man who lives down the street from us.
 This man’s name is Tom.
 He lives in an apartment complex at the end of the street.
 As we offer each other our descriptions of Tom, we find that our descriptions diverge.
 In fact, they not only diverge, at some points they are downright incompatible.

 Now, it could be that one or both of us has some erroneous information, or that we misunderstood something.
 It is also possible that, at least at some points, we are aware of different things Tom is or does or wears or eats.
 As such, perhaps we could harmonize our thoughts and descriptions.
 But if we find that our descriptions actually are incompatible, then we could not both be correct (though we might both be incorrect).
 Now, without exhausting this illustration, there could be several reasons for the differences.